<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Form 433-A is not just paperwork—it&#8217;s the foundation of your entire tax debt resolution case.
 How this form is completed can mean the difference between an affordable installment agreement and aggressive collection action, between an accepted offer in compromise and a rejected application.</p>

 <p>At the Law Office of Pietro Canestrelli, we help California taxpayers present their financial situations accurately and effectively.
-As a former IRS agent, Pietro Canestrelli knows exactly how Collection officers analyze Form 433-A and what presentation strategies produce the best outcomes.</p>
+As a former IRS Attorney of the Office of Chief Counsel in Washington, D.C., Pietro Canestrelli knows exactly how Collection officers analyze Form 433-A and what presentation strategies produce the best outcomes.</p>

 <p><strong>Facing IRS collection and need help with Form 433-A?</strong> <a href="https://ietaxattorney.com/">Contact our office today</a> for a consultation.
 We&#8217;ll review your financial situation, explain your resolution options, and help you navigate the collection process.</p></div>